 We want all of our students to be creative, self-regulating and resilient, and to be able to engage confidently with the wider world.
 For these reasons, trips and visits are an essential component of our enrichment programme.
 Student feedback tells us that these activities are highlights in their school experience– and our alumni constantly refer to these experiences as part of ‘The Bishop magic’.

-All Year 7 students have the opportunity to attend a five-day residential course in South Wales.
-The objective is to enable students to settle quickly into secondary school, to form strong relationships and develop resilience.
+All Year 7 students are invited to attend a five-day residential course in South Wales.
+The objective is to enable students to settle quickly into secondary school, to form strong relationships and to develop resilience and character.
 They experience a variety of activities such as caving, rock-climbing, hillwalking and orienteering.

 "We learnt more about each other.
 It was exciting!"

 All Year 8 students are invited to attend a seven-day camping residential in the Isles of Scilly.
 This builds on the Year 7 experience, but increases the emphasis on interdependence and independence through challenges in a unique context.
 Student take turns catering for the whole camp, for example, on this trip.

 "I loved the camping and the great outdoors."

 A new Year 9 trip is proposed for students to visit either France or Spain, developing their confidence in communication and building on their independent skills through visiting a European country.

 In Years 10 to 13, there are opportunities for students to take part in a wide range of enrichment activities which relate to subjects they are studying – both in the UK and internationally.
 For example, there are field trips in Biology, Geography and Geology, History and Politics residentials to Washington and New York, music trips, international sports tours, theatre visits and examination preparation conferences.